visheshks04/circle-rectangle-classifier/README.md

 My approach is to keep the network as simple as possible to match up with the simplicity of the problem.
 The neural network with start off with a Conv2D with 32 filters which is a followed by a MaxPool2D.
 After this the layers are flattened into one dimension and followed by a fully connected dense layer of 16 units which will output to a sigmoid unit.

-I will be using Binary Categorical Crossentropy as the loss function because this is a binary classification problem.
+I will be using Binary Cross Entropy as the loss function because this is a binary classification problem.

+    train.py is used to train a model using the dataset given. classifier.py makes predictions on a directory of pictures.
+The directory path can be passed as a command line argument or changed seperately in the file.